Free3D: Consistent Novel View Synthesis without 3D Representation: Method

 \subsection{Perceptual Path Length Consistency}

-To quantify the consistency across different novel views, recent methods~\cite{watson2022novel,liu2023zero,weng2023consistent123,yang2023consistnet} trained NeRF models from the sampled views and evaluated them on the remaining views.
-However, this requires training a NeRF for each test instance, which is unfeasible for large-scale testing required for proper open-set NVS evaluation.
+To quantify the consistency across different views, recent methods~\cite{watson2022novel,liu2023zero,weng2023consistent123,yang2023consistnet,voleti2024sv3d} trained 3D models from the sampled views and evaluated them on the remaining views.
+However, this requires training a 3D model for each test instance, which is unfeasible for large-scale testing.
 Here, we propose to use instead the pairwise perceptual distance~\cite{zhang2018unreasonable} to measure the consistency between generated views.
 In particular, we first subdivide the 360$^\circ$ rendering path into linear segments and then calculate the LPIPS score between two neighboring generated images $x^i$ and $x^{i+1}$.
-Naturally, these images differ due to the different viewpoints (\cref{fig:pplc_rect} to row).
+Naturally, these images differ due to the different viewpoints (\cref{fig:pplc_rect}).
 We partly compensate for the viewpoint change by rectifying~\cite{hartley2003multiple} the second image w.r.t.~the first.
-We then define Perceptual Path Length Consistency (PPLC) of one rendered sequence $\{x^i\}_{i=1}^N$ as follows:
+We then define Perceptual Path Length Consistency (PPLC) of a rendered sequence $\{x^i\}_{i=1}^N$ as follows:

 where $\phi$ is the degree between views $x^i$ and $x^{i+1}$, which is set as $\phi=2\pi/50$, with the azimuth $7.2^\circ$ in all our video rendering. $\mathcal{F}$ is a pre-trained network to ensure the metric matches with human perceptual similarity judgment.